 EA takes for granted that business people will make decisions and act according to their own judgement, or the judgement of their peers.

-Much business is conducted in the informal social system, in which people talk, negotiate and make decisions.
+Much business is conducted informally, in social networks in which people talk, negotiate and make decisions.

 This surrounds and envelops the business systems described and deployed as a result of EA.

-The term analogue is used to describe signals or data that vary continuously, as the hands on a clock face do.
+· Discrete state change: as in analogue signals or data, which vary continuously, as in the hands on a clock face.

-The term digital used to describe signals that are chunked into discrete units, as you read from a clock that displays discrete numbers.
+· Continuous state change: as in digital signals chunked into discrete units, as in a clock that displays discrete numbers.

 There is another way that change can be divided into two kinds.

-· Adaptive change is a change to the state of a system, within one system generation; it doesn't change the nature or identity of the system.
+· System state change - within one system generation; does not change the nature or identity of the system.

-· Evolutionary change is a change to nature of a system – to its roles, rules or DNA
+· System mutation – makes a new system generation; changes he nature of a system, to its roles, rules or DNA.

 EA plans changes that move a system from one generation to the next.